vapor-ware/synse-docs/docs/server/user/tags.md

     *Added in: 3.0.0*

 Synse uses *tags* to group and identify devices in the system.
-Tags can be arbitrary and are defined at the plugin level.
-Synse also generates system level tags for devices to provide a baked-in grouping.
+Tags can be arbitrary and are assigned to devices at the plugin level.
+Synse also auto-generates system level tags for devices to provide some simple baked-in groupings.

 At a minimum, all devices will have an `id` tag.
-Every `id` tag should only ever reference a single device for a given plugin.
+Every `id` tag will only ever reference a single device for a given plugin.

 ## Definitions